Experience the exquisite beauty of Wineglass Bay, without the crowds, on The Wineglass Bay Cruise on the Schouten Passage II.

 Accommodation in and around Freycinet National Park ranges from onsite camping to luxury eco-retreats, with much of it located in the village of Coles Bay near the park entrance.

 You need a camping permit to camp at Freycinet.
 Due to the high demand for campsites, a ballot system drawn in early August is implemented from the 18th of December until the 10th of February and during Easter each year.
-To protect the park’s natural environment, camping is restricted to barriered areas within allocated sites.
+To protect the park’s natural environment, camping is restricted to barrier areas within allocated sites.

 The nearby coastal towns of Swanick, Swansea and Bicheno also have a range of places to stay ranging from luxury to budget accomodation standards.